-Similar schemes on other motorways, such as on the M62 between junction 25 and 30, see the hard shoulder used only during times of heavy traffic.'Not safe'
+Similar schemes on other motorways, such as on the M62 between junction 25 and 30, see the hard shoulder used only during times of heavy traffic.

 Ch Insp Mark Bownass, of West Yorkshire Police, previously said the M1 changes would "put people in danger".

 Meg Munn, Labour MP for Sheffield Heeley, said: "It doesn't make sense and it's not safe."